alefais/windflow-applications/SpikeDetection/README.md

-# Compile and run SpikeDetection
+# Compile and run Spike Detection application

 ## Compile
 From inside the root directory `SpikeDetection/`